swaptacular/swpt_accounts/protocol.rst

 max_amount : int64
    The secured amount SHOULD NOT exceed this value.
 This value MUST be equal or bigger than the value of ``min_amount``.

-debtor_id : int64
-   The ID of the debtor.

-creditor_id : int64
-   Along with ``debtor_id``, identifies the sender's account.

 recipient : string
    A string which (along with ``debtor_id``) globally identifies the